romkatv/powerlevel10k/README.md

 ### For new users

-On the first run Powerlevel10k configuration wizard will ask you a few questions and configure your prompt.
+On the first run, Powerlevel10k configuration wizard will ask you a few questions and configure your prompt.
 If it doesn't trigger automatically, type `p10k configure`.
 You can further customize your prompt by editing `~/.p10k.zsh`.